 The applicant should also write as early as possible to the Director of Admissions of Cornell University, Ithaca, New York, requesting the application forms for admission to the Veterinary College.
-The Director of Admissions will require a transcript of the applicant's college record, hence the candidate should procure two transcripts, one for the Department of Education at Albany, and the other for the University.
+The Director of Admissions will require a transcript of the applicant's college record, hence the candidate should procure two transcripts, one for the Department of Education at Albany, and the other for the select those to be admitted after considering not only the formal preparation but also the available evidence bearing on each applicant's character, seriousness of purpose, and fitness for the work that he proposes to undertake.
+This committee will require a personal interview, whenever this is feasible.